 This is a selective admissions program with limited enrollment.
-Prospective students are encouraged to visit the program website or contact JCCC program personnel for additional information and application materials at 913-469-2583 or rc-ndt@jccc.edu.
+Prospective students are encouraged to visit the program website or contact JCCC program personnel for additional information.
+Call 913-469-2583 or email rc-ndt@jccc.edu.

 Students must "pass" all clinical courses and maintain a grade of "C" or higher in all non-clinical courses to remain in the program.